 Simple English definitions for legal terms

-Read a random definition: unsafe
+Read a random definition: default divorce

 Perjury-trap doctrine: This means that if someone is called to testify in front of a grand jury and the prosecutor is only trying to get evidence to charge them with perjury (lying under oath), then any charges for perjury should be dismissed.
 This is especially true if the person's testimony has nothing to do with the main investigation the grand jury is working on.